Badge photo

 The Problem With Most Learning Resources

-When I first started learning Python, I wanted to do the things that excited me, like making websites or utilizing AI.
+When I first started learning to program, I wanted to do the things that excited me, like making websites or working with AI.
 Unfortunately, the course I was taking forced me to spend months on boring syntax.
 It was agony!

 Throughout the course, Python code continued to look foreign and confusing.
 It was like an alien language.
 It’s no surprise I quickly lost interest.

-Regrettably, most Python tutorials are very similar to this.
+Regrettably, most Python learning resources are built this way.
 They assume you need to learn all of Python syntax before you can start doing anything interesting.
 This is why most new learners give up.

 An Easier Way

-After many failed attempts, I found a process that worked better for me.
-I believe it's the best way to learn Python programming.
+After many failed attempts, I found a process that worked better.
+Since I believe it's the best way to learn Python programming, I'm going to share it with you here.

 The process is simple.
-First, I spent as little time as possible memorizing Python syntax.
-Then, I took what I learned and dove headfirst into a project I actually found interesting.
+First, spend as little time as possible memorizing Python syntax.
+Then, take what you learn and dive headfirst into a project you actually find interesting.

-This minimizes the time spent on mundane tasks and maximizes the fun parts of learning Python.
-Think analyzing data, building a website, or creating an autonomous drone with artificial intelligence!
+This minimizes the time spent on mundane tasks and maximizes the fun parts of learning.
+Think about analyzing some personal data, building a website, or creating an autonomous drone with artificial intelligence!

-In fact, this better way of learning is why I built Dataquest.
-Our data science courses will have you building projects immediately with minimal time spent doing the boring stuff.
-Check out our courses here.
-And by the way—signing up is free.
+This better way of learning is how I built Dataquest.
+Our courses are designed to get you building projects as soon as possible with minimal time spent on the boring syntax stuff.

-But how do you execute this learning process?
+But how do you put this learning process into action?
 The following five steps will explain everything you need to know.
-Mastering Python programming starts now.
+Your journey to learning Python the right way starts now!

 Step 1: Identify What Motivates You